she0930she/travel-advisor/README.md

 for this app running
 1. add google api key in {
-    Map.js,
+    Map.js,\
-    index.js in Public folder,
+    index.js in Public folder,\
-    index.js in api folder
+    index.js in api folder\
 }

 2. run npm start

 # You can use this app to
-search travel places, the restaurants, the attractions and change the rating requirements I used rapid API call fetch the restaurants, the attractions, and used Google Javascript API to display the map icon
+search travel places, the restaurants, the attractions and change the rating requirements.\ I used rapid API call fetch the restaurants, the attractions, and used Google Javascript API to display the map icon.\

 # Getting Started with Create React App